ourchitecture/labs-web/src/docs/decisions/apply_consistent-formatting.md

 deciders: Ourchitecture
 ---

-# Use CSpell for source spelling checks
+# Apply consistent formatting

 ## Context and Problem Statement

-Spelling errors are a nuisance that distract readers.
-Eliminate them!
+Inconsistent formatting is a nuisance that distract readers.
+Eliminate the inconsistencies!

 ## Decision Drivers

 -   Eliminate reader distractions
--   Provide quick feedback on spelling errors to source code authors
+-   Provide quick feedback on formatting inconsistencies to source code authors

 ## Considered Options

--   Not checking spelling
+-   Not checking formatting
--   Checking spelling
+-   Checking formatting
 -   Which tools to use

 ## Decision Outcome

-Check spelling with CSpell; familiar with it and good enough.
+Check formatting with prettier; familiar with it and good enough.

 ### Consequences